tabassumnazifa/Log-In-Registration-System/README.md

 * User-friendly menu with repeat options

 ## Technologies Used:
--C++ (OOP Concepts)
+- C++ (OOP Concepts)
--vector for dynamic user storage
+- vector for dynamic user storage
--class and object for user handling
+- class and object for user handling
--system("cls") and getch() for better console interaction
+- system("cls") and getch() for better console interaction